viamrobotics/docs/docs/installation/prepare/ti-tda4vm.md

 * A Texas Instruments TDA4VM single board computer
 * A microSD card
 * An internet-connected computer
-* A way to connect the microSD card to the computer (e.g., microSD slot or microSD reader)
+* A way to connect the microSD card to the computer (a microSD slot or microSD reader)

 ## Required downloads

-You will need to download the following files to your computer:
+Download the following files to your computer:

 Download the <a href="https://www.ti.com/tool/download/PROCESSOR-SDK-LINUX-SK-TDA4VM" target="_blank">PROCESSOR-SDK-LINUX-SK-TDA4VM — Linux SDK for edge AI applications on TDA4VM Jacinto™ processors</a> image.